zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 **Follow these steps:**

 1. Locate the Zowe runtime directory.
-The Zowe runtime directory was chosen during Zowe installation.
+The Zowe runtime directory is chosen during Zowe installation.
-   Its location is in the `zowe-install.yaml` file in the variable `install:rootDir`.
+   The location of the directory is in the `zowe-install.yaml` file in the variable `install:rootDir`.

     **Note:** We use the `${zoweRuntime}` symbol in following instructions.